CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-05.md

 1. Review the **Open mirroring landing zone requirements** and format specifications.

-# Start the Mirroring Process
+## Task -03: Start and Monitor the Replication Process

 1. The **Configure mirroring** screen allows you to mirror all data in the database by default.